 That's it, we have created a new database (Expand "Databases" by clicking "+" icon on the left of it and you will see new database name there.), let's add some tables and sample data in it.

-Step 3: You can add new table in your newly created database, in similar way.
+Step 3: You can now create new table in the database in SSMS, in similar way.

 In the above Gif image, we are creating table, named "NamesEmail" and we have also created three columns in it: